Torture Garden (fetish club): Events

 TG has hosted club nights in several other cities and countries, including Edinburgh, Russia, Greece and Japan, and it also runs a Fetish fashion label.
 TG ran a live stage show as the centerpiece of the Erotica exhibition at Olympia in 2004, and hosted a night at the Barbican Centre art gallery to coincide with the "Seduced" exhibition.

 Rubber Banned, an exhibit of photographs of TG club-goers taken by fashion photographer Perou was shown in London and Paris in 2005.

-Celebrity attendees
+Celebrity attenders

 Jean Paul Gaultier, Boy George, Marc Almond, Marilyn Manson, Dita Von Teese (who had her UK debut at Torture Garden), performance artist Franko B, 90's punk band Fluffy, Bob Carolgees and Jack Dee have all been to TG nights.